niekai1982/Robot/Answer the question.md

   \*  You mentioned a reaction time of 300ms – does this include the robot reaction time and stopping motion?

-- 300ms is just  time consuming of collision detection algorithm, not include the robot reaction time.
+- 300ms  just  including collision detection algorithm, not  the robot reaction time.

   \*  How do you get the safety signals into the robot controller?
 Do you use a safety BUS?
 Do you need a PLC?

-????
+- We using the Profinet protocol to send safety signal to the robot controller.

   \*  Which is the external certifying body for approval of the safety?

--
+- We install the distance sensor(single-line Lidar ) on the gripper to ensure the safety.

   \*  Which safety functions do you plan on offering?
 E.g. stop the robot, move away, alert the users, …?

+- We offer the following functions, stop the robot, alert user.

   \*  How do you handle light issues? (e.g. too much or too little light)

+- The quality of point cloud mainly depends on the reflectivity of the object.

 #### General questions

   \*  What would be an estimated price for a customer?

+- ????

   \*  How long do you need for the setup of the system in a new environment?
 (New place as well as new cars in the scene)

+- One month.

   \*  Who would set up the system in the future?
 Is it designed to be used by the customer?
 Do you need a system integrator to set it up?

+- We need a system integrator to set up the system for the customer.

   \*  What is the measurement principle for the point cloud?
 Do you use time of flight cameras?